 Mr. Vanca began his employment with USCRI as R&P Program Assistant specializing in the processing of refugee assurances.
 He is currently working in the R&P family reunification program where he is responsible for processing of Refugee Interest Forms, Lautenberg and Iranian AORs.
 He also provides back-up to R&P pre-arrival processing unit.
 Mr. Vanca holds a B.S. from Edmund A. Walsh School of Foreign Service, Georgetown University where he majored in International Politics with a focus on trans-state actors.
 He focused on history and current affairs of the Islamic World and on immigration and integration of Muslims in Europe and in the United States.
 Prior to joining USCRI, Mr. Vanca worked as a research assistant in Streit Council, as an assistant to the press secretary in the Embassy of the Czech Republic, Washington, D.C. and he also interned with the German Marshall Fund of the United States.
 Before coming to the United States Mr. Vanca worked as a journalist for the Czech newspaper, Lidove Noviny, covering world and international news.
 Mr. Vanca is a native of the Czech Republic and he is fluent in Czech and Slovak and proficient in Arabic and German.

-Virginia Weyer serves as R&P Program Assistant at USCRI and is responsible for travel coordination.
-Before joining USCRI, Virginia worked as an Administrative Assistant with the IRC Resettlement Office in Suburban Washington.
+Virginia Weyer joined USCRI in April 2012 as a Program Assistant with the Reception and Placement Program.
+She currently serves as a Program Officer with the Matching Grant Program.
+Before joining USCRI, Virginia worked as an Administrative Assistant with the IRC Resettlement Office in Silver Spring, MD.
 Before holding this position, Virginia spent nine months volunteering in fundraising and project development in Nairobi, Kenya.
 She also worked as a Reception and Placement Intern with the IRC and as the Development Assistant at another DC based non-profit organization.
 Virginia has a B.A. in International Studies from American University.